-There are times during your travels when you’ll want to give your face a good mid-day scrub (on an airplane), or where washing your face with soap and water is challenging (while camping for instance).
-If you have a pack of cleaning towelettes in your bag you won’t have to worry about getting to a bathroom to freshen up.
+There are times during your travels when you’ll want to give your face a good mid-day scrub (on an airplane), or when washing your face with soap and water is challenging (while camping for instance).
+If you have a pack of cleansing towelettes in your bag you won’t have to worry about getting to a bathroom to freshen up.

 Travel Skincare Products

 Your face isn’t the only part of your body that needs protection from the sun.
 Don’t forget about your arms, legs, and back throughout the day.
 Invest in a daily body lotion with SPF – it’s one travel beauty product that I never leave home without.